Installing Ubuntu Linux in VirtualBox on top of Windows, Mac, or another Linux system

 Type in (without the '$' that just represents the prompt in our example:

 $ sudo shutdown -P now

-It will ask for your password.
-Once you typed it in it will shut down the Linux server and then it will power off your VirtualBox image.
+It will prompt you for your password.
+Once you type it in it will shut down the Linux server and then power off your VirtualBox image.